mpr90/rtkml/README.md

 If you have a multi-day trip and include a date on the overnight stops, rtkml will create a single track for each day of the trip.
 This feature can be disabled by using the `--no-group-days` command line argument, which will then create one KML path for each leg in the JSON response.

 To save a copy of the JSON response from RoadTrippers API, use the `--debug` flag.
 This will be saved in a file named after the trip ID: `<ID>.json`

+An example of the JSON data returned from Roadtrippers is given [here](example_response.json).